mavwong/Kaggle-Public-n-Competition-Kernels/README.md

 - [ ] Chest X-Ray

-For now, I wanted to **update previous undocumented projects**, that where originally *written in the lower version of tensorflow and keras.* Further projects will be coming soon.
+For now, I wanted to **update previous undocumented projects** that where originally *written in the lower version of tensorflow and keras.* Further projects will be coming soon.
 Here are some mini-projects or competition that interests me ahead.
 - [ ] None yet

 These projects is the authors way of fast implementing deep learning with the use of tensorflow 2.0.